 There may be multiple valid answers, but they will all have the same length.

-To solve the Longest Common Subsequence problem it is helpful to first consider a couple of important properties of the lcs
+To solve the longest common subsequence problem (also known as longest common substring), it is helpful to first consider a couple of important properties of the lcs

 function.
 Firstly, if two strings s1, s2